GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/03-project-factory/prod/README.md

   <img src="diagram.svg" alt="Project factory diagram">
 </p>

 A single factory creates projects in a well-defined context, according to your resource management structure.
-In the diagram above, each Team is structured to have specific folders projects for a given environment, such as Production and Development, per the resource management structure configured in stage `01-resman`.
+For example, in the diagram above, each Team is structured to have specific folders projects for a given environment, such as Production and Development, per the resource management structure configured in stage `01-resman`.

 Projects for each environment across different teams are created by dedicated service accounts, as exemplified in the diagram above.
-While there's no intrinsic limitation regarding where the project factory can create a given project, the IAM bindings for the service account effectively enforce boundaries (e.g. the production service account shouldn't be able to create or have any access to the development projects, and vice versa).
+While there's no intrinsic limitation regarding where the project factory can create a projects, the IAM bindings for the service account effectively enforce boundaries (e.g., the production service account shouldn't be able to create or have any access to the development projects, and vice versa).

 The project factory takes care of the following activities: